 Just as regular deselection of the collection is essential, consistent and strategic acquisition of materials is critical to keeping the collection current with up-to-date materials.
 A regular ongoing influx of new high interest items encourages regular browsing and increased circulation.

 Standing orders

 Standing order or continuations plans may be used to schedule the acquisition of current and comprehensive selections of popular authors and/or frequently updated titles.
-More detail can be found in the Technical Services Manual.

 Challenges and Removal of Materials